Admissions & Degree Requirements

 How do I apply and what materials do I need to submit?

-For domestic students, the application must include a) official transcripts, b) GRE scores from within the last five years, c) a personal statement of 2-4 pages, d) three letters of recommendation submitted separately by the referees.
+For domestic students, the application must include a) official transcripts, b) GRE scores from within the last five years (no exceptions), c) a personal statement of 2-4 pages, d) three letters of recommendation submitted separately by the referees.
 Writing samples may also be included, but are not required.
 For international students, a TOEFL score must also be submitted.

 Do you offer funding for graduate students?